Paw

 • Vacuum carpets and furniture regularly

-• Keep the garden tidy—cut grass short and avoid overwatering
+• Keep grass short and outdoor areas tidy

 Prevention of Ticks and Fleas: what works best in warmer months